-More importantly, the GRN model also provides a mechanistic basis for plasticity.
-While the GRN is 366 likely to be more complicated in reality, the different layers of the The amount and direction of phenotypic variation that is maintained in the gene-regulatory network that produce the plastic response can be interpreted biologically.
-For example, the input layer represents the external environmental cue, population density, which can be sensed as, for example, the reduced availability of resources, or other chemical and mechanical cues (Fellous et al., 2012; Fronhofer et al., 2015) resulting from larger local density of individuals.
-The regulatory layer can be interpreted as the gene expression states in cells of a relevant developmental stage that respond to local population density.
-A very clear example of this is the case of dispersal polyphenism in pea aphids, a system in which female winged phenotypes specialise in dispersal as 374 opposed to un-winged phenotypes (Brisson et al., 2010).
-Finally, the output weights are network model, again depends on dispersal mortality and extinction probability.
-Particularly, this variation is comparable 376 in the GRN DDD and the RN DDD models at high dispersal mortality and extinction probability, but at low dispersal mortality, greater phenotypic variation is maintained in the linear downstream effects of this developmental GRN, including structural genes and metabolic pathways.
-GRN DDD model (SI Fig. S3).
+The amount and direction of phenotypic variation that is maintained in the gene-regulatory network model, again depends on dispersal mortality and extinction probability.
+Particularly, this variation is 224 comparable in the GRN DDD and the RN DDD models at high dispersal mortality and extinction probability, but at low dispersal mortality, greater phenotypic variation is maintained in the GRN DDD 226 model (SI Fig. S2).
 This is because of the evolution of greater sensitivity to mutation relative to the RN DDD model (SI Fig. S4) when dispersal mortality is low, which is expected since the negative fitness consequences of a non-optimal dispersal decision increase with increasing dispersal mortality.
-Reduced optimisation (SI Fig. S2) and increased phenotypic variation (SI Fig. S3) in the GRN DDD model under conditions of low dispersal mortality and extinction probability do not seem to have important consequences on metapopulation dynamics since the distribution of observed population densities in both models do not differ (SI Fig. S1).
+Reduced optimisation (SI Fig. S1) and increased phenotypic variation (SI Fig. S2) in the GRN DDD model under conditions of low dispersal mortality and extinction probability do not seem to have important consequences on metapopulation dynamics since the distribution of observed population densities in both 232 models do not differ (SI-Fig. ??).-2).
+To test whether this maintenance of variation at low population densities is a consequence of assumed mutation rates we also simulated a GRN DDD model with a 234 quarter of the mutation effects $(0.25\sigma_m)$ GRN DDD smaller effects model).
+We find that phenotypic variation maintained at low population densities is still higher in the GRN DDD smaller effects model 236 relative to the RN DDD model but quantitatively lower than the GRN DDD model (see Fig. S3).
+The eco-evolutionary consequences of the differences in maintenance of phenotypic variation will be explored in detail below.